Creating a Policy

 Note that the following are the general formats for ARNs:

 Note that syntax errors will be flagged as you enter information.
-For example, the version is incorrect here:
+For example:

 5. When you see a message that the policy is valid, you can click Create Policy to create the new policy.